 With the increased amount of foot-traffic and alcohol, it would seem plausible that random acts of vandalism such as smashing car windows would be higher.
 As well, if you want to find a drunken street brawl, look no further than George Street.
 It’s no surprise that downtown would be considered one of the more dangerous areas of St. John’s.

 The Downtown St. John’s area includes more than just the nightlife, restaurants and shopping.
 There are many neighborhoods, mainly consisting of row houses.
 Downtown is becoming increasingly gentrified at present, and you’ll find beautiful new or renovated homes interspersed with more run-down, dumpy places on nearly every street.

 There are more eccentrics wandering around here, especially with the amount of lower-income housing still around.
 As well, more modern homes can be more of a target for break-ins.
 You could have a crazy neighbour or they might be best kind.

 If you’re enjoying the nightlife, while random acts of violence aren’t too common, it still pays to use common sense.
+Stay alert and stay safe.
 Take your smarts with you and don’t walk around alone late at night or take shortcuts through dark alleys.
 Don’t talk to strangers and always be aware of your surroundings.

 It’s worth mentioning Shea Heights in this section due to its proximity to Downtown.
 We’re not really sure where else it fits.
 Shea Heights is more like a suburb, though, but did have a bad reputation once upon a time.
 These days, that seems mostly unfounded.